 Does your administration support this and do you have a means to handle requests?

 My administration does support this, and has been willing to help me fit these presentations into my workday.
 We are on 90-minute blocks at my high school, so most of the presentations can be handled on my planning period.
-For those that require more timesome of my colleagues have helped out by covering a few minutes of my classes on their planning periodwhen necessary.
+For those that require more time, some of my colleagues have helped out by covering a few minutes of my classes on their planning period, when necessary.

 What strategies do you have for sharing your expedition with local media?
 Does your school or your researcher's institution have a liaison that can assist you with this job?